sst/sst/www/docs/constructs/Api.md

 _Type_ : [`cdk.aws-certificatemanager.Certificate`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-certificatemanager.Certificate.html), _defaults to `undefined`_

 The certificate for the domain.
-By default, SST will create a certificate with the domain name from the `domainName`.
+By default, SST will create a certificate with the domain name from the `domainName` option.

 Set this option if you have an existing certificate in AWS Certificate Manager you want to use.